greglank/greglank.github.io/covid.md

 <p><img src="images/covid/yelp.png" alt="Yelp screenshot with outdoor seating selected"><br>
 <i>Click that "outdoor seating" option!</i></p>

-(Also, dark mode for the win!
-Setting my phone and PC to use dark mode for everything that possibly has a dark mode has changed my life.)

 You can clean indoor air with air filters, and this is where my inner nerd really comes out to play.
 Air filters that remove small airborne particles in the 0.1-1 micron range (HEPA filters do this) are effective at [reducing SARS-CoV-2 and other viruses](https://www.epa.gov/coronavirus/air-cleaners-hvac-filters-and-coronavirus-covid-19) in the air.
 There are three great options for buying -- or building! -- air filters capable of reducing COVID-19:

 #### The easy option: Buy a HEPA air filter